toolsallegory/allegory-public/README.md

 ## What We Do

-Allegory is an AI-native insurance distribution platform that automates the entire insurance lifecycle from customer acquisition to policy binding to claims processing at a fraction of traditional costs.
+Allegory is an AI-native insurance distribution platform that automates the entire insurance lifecycle—from customer acquisition to policy binding to claims processing—at a fraction of traditional costs.

 **The Problem:**
 Selling $100M in insurance costs $12-15M in operational expenses.
 That's 12-15¢ of every premium dollar spent on overhead, requiring 100-200 staff per $100M in sales.

 **Our Solution:**
-Same $100M in sales costs $4-5M with Allegory.
+The same $100M in sales costs $4-5M with Allegory.
 Instant quotes.
 Immediate binding.
-Preventing accidents.
-Protecting customers.
-Zero labour per transaction.
+Accident prevention.
+Customer protection.
+Zero labor per transaction.

 ---